benjaminhlina/shortest_path_example/README.md

 ![](./Plots/big_sissabagama_lake.png)

-This is the lake I grew up fishing on and for the sake of this tutorial, we will hypothetically have deployed an acoustic telemetry array within the lake to study walleye movements.
+I grew up fishing on this lake and for the sake of this tutorial, we will hypothetically have deployed an acoustic telemetry array within the lake to study walleye movements.

 ![](./Plots/big_sissabagama_lake_receivers.png)

-From this plot we can use functions from [{gdistance}](https://agrdatasci.github.io/gdistance/) and  [{sf}](https://r-spatial.github.io/sf/) packages to first create linestrings between each receiver and secondly to determine the shortest distance between each receiver.
+From this plot we can use functions from [{gdistance}](https://agrdatasci.github.io/gdistance/) and  [{sf}](https://r-spatial.github.io/sf/) packages to first create shortest path linestrings between each receiver and secondly to determine the distance of the linestrings between each receiver.

 ![](./Plots/big_sissabagama_lake_cost_dist.png)